zessu/zessu/README.md

 **Fun fact**: I am a music producer and DJ 🎧

-**Ambitions**: Become an internationally recognised music producer and own a restaurant
+**Short Term**: make more music, own a restaurant and change the world through startups